open-edge-insights/eii-core/docker_setup/README.md

 If Clearlinux is used, please follow the [docker_setup/clear_linux_setup_guide.md](clear_linux_setup_guide.md) for installing the Clearlinux OS.
 Rest of the README will mention steps to be followed in Ubuntu for setting up the Edge insights platform.

+> **NOTE**:
+> 1. If one doesn't have access to Intel's gitlab server (https://gitlab.devtools.intel.com) to clone the repos and any static resources mentioned below, please get the required repos/static resources from the release package

 ## <u>Pre-requisities</u>:

 1. Install latest docker cli/docker daemon by following [https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce).
 Follow **Install using the repository** and **Install Docker CE (follow first 2 steps)** sections there.
 Also, follow the manage docker as a non-root user section at [https://docs.docker.com/install/linux/linux-postinstall/](https://docs.docker.com/install/linux/linux-postinstall/) to run docker without sudo